 At Kiuwan, we’ve been preaching the virtues of taking an end-to-end approach to application security since our inception.
 We believe the increasing scrutiny around application security and firming up the critical infrastructure involved in financial services with the enforcement of DORA — along with other regulations such as Switzerland’s Federal Law on the Use of Electronic Means for the Fulfillment of Government Tasks (EMBAG) — is creating a cybersecurity culture that will be good for all of the countries and verticals involved.
 It’s also likely to spread awareness about application security that will benefit markets not directly included under these regulations.

 We’re seeing application security scanning become more of a default expectation than a measure going above and beyond.
 Many new laws are simply shifting security practices that we’ve known to be effective from option to required.
 Almost all of the measures outlined in DORA — at least those directly related to application security — are well-known cybersecurity best practices and have been for years.
 The biggest lesson of new regulations is that companies may as well shift left and incorporate security from the beginning because, eventually, such an approach will be mandatory rather than suggested.
 Making the switch now will save time and effort in the long run.
-Reach out today to discuss how we can help.
+Reach out today for a free demo to discuss how we can help.